 The work is then executed by prepping the order.
 As the work is done, cost is incurred and the buyer needs to pay.

-In this model, it’s crucial to connect each payment to the specific job components in terms the customer can understand.
+In this model, it’s crucial to connect each payment to the specific job component in terms the customer can understand.
 The closer the money owed correlates to the work you’ve done, the less push back you’ll get.

 If you want to give your customers more choice in refunds, you can offer different pricing tiers that offer lower prices for higher nonrefundable amounts.
 Hotels use this approach regularly — they give multiple pricing tiers with varying levels of refunds.
 Tier your own pricing with this in mind.

-2. Pay-As-You-Go model
+2. Pay-As-You-Go Model

 A pay-as-you-go policy might look something like this: